+What is hepatitis?

 - dark urine

 You can also have hepatitis without any symptoms.

 What causes hepatitis?

-The recent outbreak of hepatitis A across Australia was caused by people eating contaminated frozen berries imported from China and Chile.
+In 2015 there was an outbreak of hepatitis A across Australia caused by people eating contaminated frozen berries imported from China.
 Particular brands of frozen berries were recalled, and health warnings and information issued by the Australian Government Department of Health.

-Hepatitis B spreads through contact with bodily fluids such as blood, sweat, saliva or semen from a person who has it.
-You can have it without knowing it and may be a carrier.
+Hepatitis B spreads through contact with the bodily fluids (such as blood, sweat, saliva or semen) of a person who has it.
+You can have hepatitis B without knowing it and may be a carrier.

 Hepatitis C is usually transferred by blood, such as between intravenous drug users, or between a mother and her baby.